 - Single Net Lease.

-In this agreement, the only responsibilities the tenant has is for paying property tax and utilities.
+In this agreement, the only responsibility the tenant has is for paying property tax and utilities.
 The landlord takes care of the rest.
 E.g. maintenance, insurance, etc.

 - Double Net Lease.